stcarrez/mat/README.md

 ## Passive instrumentation

-You can instrument the memory allocation by using the matl launcher.
+You can instrument the memory allocation by using the `matl` launcher.

 ```
   matl -o name my-program
 ```

-While the program runs and the libmat.so collect events, it generates a file 'name-<pid>.mat'.
+While the program runs and the libmat.so collect events, it generates a file `name-<pid>.mat`.

-Start mat with the generated file:
+Start `mat` with the generated file:

 ```
   mat name-xxx.mat